 Getting Started with Social Media Streaming: What You Need to Know

 Social media streaming has made the leap from novelty to necessity.
-Channels like Twitter, Facebook, and Instagram are racing to add live video to their platforms and brands are adjusting their social strategies accordingly.
+Channels like Twitter, Facebook, Instagram, and LinkedIn have integrated live video to their platforms and an increasing number of brands are adjusting their social strategies accordingly.

 Social Media Streaming is Taking Off

-By livestreaming to channels like Periscope and Facebook Live, you’re creating eye-catching content that improves your positioning in both platforms’ algorithms.
+By live streaming to channels like Facebook, Instagram, Periscope and LinkedIn, you’re creating eye-catching content that improves your positioning in their news feed algorithms.
 Social media streaming also gives you the opportunity to attract viewers and bring them back to your own website.

 Sometimes maintaining a social media presence can feel a bit like spinning plates.
 With so many platforms competing for attention, it’s hard to focus your energy on just one.
 Many organizations struggle to give equal time to each platform.